Preparing for Your First Karting Championship: A Complete Checklist

 This is often underrated.

-- Fitness: Work on your arms, core, and shoulders.
+- Fitness: Work on your reaction times, arms, core, and shoulders.

 - Hydration: Drink water throughout the weekend.